 2. Disinfect the Pricking Site

 You should also use alcohol swabs for extra disinfection.
-Some patients avoid using alcohol pads because they cause blood drawing to sting more, but they’re essential when you’re skipping devices as an extra precaution.
+Some patients avoid using alcohol pads because they cause blood drawing to sting more, but they're essential when you're skipping devices as an additional precaution.

 3. Expose the Needle and Prick the Fingertip Manually